 What Increases Complex Trauma Risk in Teens?

 After a traumatic event, some factors increase a teen’s risk of developing post-traumatic stress disorder (PTSD) or other mental health issues.
-Knowing these patterns helps parents step in early to give their child the needed support.
+Knowing these patterns helps parents step in early to give their child the needed support and find a mental health services for teens.

 A 2025 umbrella review published in Child and Adolescent Psychiatry and Mental Health analyzed data from over 121,000 children and adolescents and found that about 1 in 4 young people exposed to trauma go on to develop PTSD.
 The review also identified key risk factors that increase the likelihood of PTSD after trauma, including: